 The reason why barbeques, picnics, and parties tend to be susceptible to yellow jackets is that they tend to nest in recreational areas, like parks, playgrounds, and backyards.
 Fences, water fountains, and even the ground are common spots for yellow jacket nests.
 They prefer food that is high in protein and sugar, especially if it is easy to find.
 This makes food from humans left outside unattended especially appealing to yellow jackets.

 Hornets are another frequent problem experienced at large get-togethers.
-Hornets can be frightening to some because of their size- over two inches- but these insects are slow moving and, like the yellow jacket, do not attack unless there is something in close proximity to their nest.
-Hornets are also orange-red in color.
+Hornets can be frightening to some because of their size- over two inches- but these insects are slow-moving and, like the yellow jacket, do not attack unless there is something near their nest.
+Hornets are also orange-red.
 Even though they may not sting right away, hornets have a lot of potent venom due to their size.
 The sting is extremely painful, and can even be fatal if not treated right away.
-Like yellow jacket stings, allergic reactions are possible and the signs must be recognized in order for the individual to be treated by a medical professional.
+Like yellow jacket stings, allergic reactions are possible and the signs must be recognized for the individual to be treated by a medical professional.

 Wasps often build their nests in the ground, so some homeowners may unknowingly disturb nests just by mowing their lawn or enjoying their yard space, especially in preparation for a fourth of July celebration.
 Their nests can often be concealed in places that are not easily detectable, making it even more dangerous when large groups are gathered near where a nest might be.
 Once again, an individual who has been stung by a wasp must have the stinger removed from the skin immediately and brought to a medical or poison control professional as soon as possible.
 A cold compress and a painkiller or antihistamine to stop itchiness are also useful in treating wasp stings.